Katarina Build Guide by Ur Little Sister

 This stuff is all pretty self-explanitory, but I felt it had to be included in the guide.

-Basic combo: Hextech Gunblade Shunpo Death Lotus Ignite Bouncing Blades Sinister Steel.
+Basic combo: Hextech Gunblade Shunpo Death Lotus Ignite Bouncing Blades Preparation.
 Maximum single-target damage Katarina has.
 Range = 700 (1100 with Flash).

 Pocket flash: Sight Ward Shunpo.
 The ward's cast range is 600, but you shunpo behind it, and shunpo's range is 700.
 This means that you can cross really thick walls with this one.
 Playing Kat has made me start putting wards in item slot 3 and smartcasting them.